ICT asset management policy

 Enterprise ICT assets

-Key ICT assets that are centrally owned, managed and funded by Information and Technologies Branch and are used to deliver services to the school, regional or central offices for example, the department’s data centre infrastructure.
+Key ICT assets that are centrally owned, managed and funded by Digital Innovation Division and are used to deliver services to schools, regional or central offices.
+For example, the department’s network infrastructure.
+This excludes ICT assets like MyHR which is managed by Human Resources Strategy Branch and SAP, which is managed by Finance, Procurement and Facilities Branch.

 ICT